Open-system approach to nonequilibrium quantum thermodynamics at arbitrary coupling: First and second law of thermodynamics

 with $S(\rho_A || \rho_B )$ the relative entropy of the states $\rho_A$ and $\rho_B$, and where one utilizes the instantaneous Gibbs states associated to the effective Hamiltonian $K_S(t)$, namely $\rho_S^{\text{G}}(t)= e^{- \beta K_S(t) }/Z_S(t)$.
 It is important to note that the structure of expression \eqref{DLutz} for the entropy production is the same as the one derived in Ref.~\cite{Deffner2011}.
 The crucial difference is, however, that in our expression the effective Hamiltonian $K_S(t)$ appears, while in \cite{Deffner2011} this Hamiltonian is replaced by the microscopic system Hamiltonian $H_S(t)$ (see Eq.~\eqref{Ham-total}).
-As a consequence of the fact that $K_S(t)$ contains the effective influence of the bath on the open system, our expression is valid also outside of the weak-coupling limit; indeed, contrary to \cite{Deffner2011}, the entropy production \eqref{DLutz} is explicitly dependent on the coupling, the temperature and on the details of the environment.
-Of course, in the weak coupling limit our expression for the entropy production reduces for arbitrary driving to the one derived in \cite{Deffner2011}, and for time independent $H_S$ we recover the earlier results of Ref.~\cite{Spohn1978}.
+As a consequence of the fact that $K_S(t)$ contains the effective influence of the bath on the open system, our expression is valid also outside of the weak-coupling regime.
+As expected, in the limit of vanishing coupling our expression \eqref{DLutz} for the entropy production reduces for arbitrary driving to the one obtained in \cite{Deffner2011}.
+To see this we recall that the master equation \eqref{tcl-master} and, in particular, the effective Hamiltonian $K_S(t)$ can be derived from the total Hamiltonian \eqref{Ham-total} by means of the time-convolutionless projection operator technique \cite{Shibata1977,Shibata1979,Breuer2002}.
+This technique leads to a perturbation expansion for the effective Hamiltonian $K_S(t,\lambda)$ in powers of the size $\lambda$ of the system-environment interaction which takes the following form,

+This shows that in the limit $\lambda \to 0$ the effective Hamiltonian reduces to the bare Hamiltonian $H_S(t)$ of the open system, appearing in the microscopic Hamiltonian \eqref{Ham-total} of the total system.
+Consequently, in this limit also \eqref{DLutz} reduces to the expression derived in \cite{Deffner2011}.
+Moreover, if $H_S$ is time independent and the open system dynamics is described by a quantum Markovian semigroup we recover the earlier results of Ref.~\cite{Spohn1978}.

 Taking the time derivative of Eq.~\eqref{DLutz} we obtain the entropy production rate

 The expression given in the first line relates the entropy production rate to the derivative of the relative entropy, where the notation indicates that $\rho_S^{\mathrm{G}}$ should be regarded as a constant under the time derivative, while the second line connects it directly to the dissipator of the master equation.
 Let us assume that the Gibbs state $\rho_S^{\text{G}}(t)$ represents an instantaneous fixed point of the evolution \cite{Strasberg2019,Altaner2017}, namely that there is no instantaneous dissipation for this state: $\Lt_t[\rho_S^{\text{G}}(t)]= \mathcal{D}_t[\rho_S^{\text{G}}(t)] = 0$.
 Under this condition one can show that the entropy production rate is positive if the dynamical map $\Phi_t$ is P-divisible \cite{Breuer2016a}, i.e., one has